documentationfor yFiles for HTML 3.0.0.1

 Tasks for the View Graph

-The following tasks are typically done on the view graph.
+The following tasks are typically performed on the view graph.

-• Reacting on user action events is done on the view.
-However, if you store elements in your event listeners, convert the provided view items to master items and store these.
+• User interaction events are handled in the view.
+However, if you store graph elements in your event listeners, convert the provided view items to their corresponding master graph items before storing them.

-• Especially, working with the selection is done on the view.
+• Working with the selection state is primarily done on the view.

 The State of Folded Elements